gtk18/mycode/README.md

 # mycode
 Tracking my code
 # mycode (Project Title)

-One Paragraph of your project description goes here.
+I want to learn how to version control projects with Git One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?